dojonorth/planet-survey-akka/README.md

 - Note that this isn't actually a case where I would advocate using Akka (this used to actually be the worked example on the Akka website, but they got rid of it - probably because they thought the same).
 As you can see, the Akka implementation takes up considerably more lines of code and takes longer to run.
 - Instead this example is intended to provide the basic concepts that you'll need to perform the dojo, so take a look at it (I've heavily commented it) and ensure that you have a general feel for what's going on.
-- Akka is much more suited to more complex systems.
-It has a number of key strengths:
-    - Actors are inherently network aware.
-Scaling out across multiple machines should be easy.
-    - Coherent and robust error handling.
-    - Lack of shared state and clear boundaries makes comprehending the system easy (as far as multi-threaded systems go).
-    - Basically, if you're creating a complex parallel system, then Akka is likely a good condidiate
-    - See here for Akka's take (http://doc.akka.io/docs/akka/2.4.1/intro/why-akka.html)

 # Over To You
 -The exercise we're going to look at focuses on the voyages of a starship and its long running quest to seek out new life and new civilisations.